 The logic of intensification as a strategy for slowing deforestation rests on the assumption that the primary motive for expanding pasture is to produce beef.
-Various indications point of to other motives as critical in the behavior Amazonian ranchers.
-Perhaps the clearest indication is the case of the Agriculture and Ranching district of the Manaus Free Trade Zone In the state of Amazonas, which is dominated by the (SUFRAMA). capital at Manaus (1999 population approximately state 1.6 million), only 25% of beef consumed is produced in the state 1998: 132).
-(Faminow, The SUFRAMA agriculture and ranching district, located on the outskirts of Manaus and protected from competition by vast distances to competing producer areas, is notorious for having become a sea of secondary forest when government subsidies dried up beginning in 1984. Ιf beef production were so profitable, why haven't these ranches remained active over the period since 1984, during which time the population of Manaus has approximately doubled, along with its attendant beef demand?
-The case of Manaus fits a picture that motives other than the beef includes deforestation market: motivation for maintaining the SUFRAMA ranches would have depended almost solely on beef profits because the timber value of these forests is relatively low, because pasture is not needed to maintain possession of the land since the ranches are part of a proper qovernment-organized scheme with surveying and documentation (unlike the legal free-for-all of southern Pará), and because the threat of invasion by landless migrants has (until very recently) been quite remote.
+Various indications point to other motives as critical in the behavior of Amazonian Perhaps the clearest indication is the case of the ranchers.
+Agriculture and Ranching district of the Manaus Free Trade Zone (SUFRAMA).
+In the state of Amazonas, which is dominated by the state capital at Manaus (1999 population approximately million), only 25% of beef consumed is produced in the state (Faminow, 1998: 132).
+The SUFRAMA agriculture and ranching district, located on the outskirts of Manaus and protected from competition by vast distances to competing producer areas, is notorious for having become a sea of secondary forest when government subsidies dried up beginning in 1984.
+If beef production were so profitable, why haven't these ranches remained active over the period since 1984, during which time the population of Manaus has approximately doubled, along with its attendant beef demand?
+The case of Manaus fits a picture that includes deforestation motives other than the beef market: motivation for maintaining the SUFRAMA ranches would have depended almost solely on beef profits because the timber value of these forests is relatively low, because pasture is not needed to maintain possession of the land since the ranches are part of a government-organized scheme with proper surveying and documentation (unlike the legal free-for-all of southern Pará), and because the threat of invasion by landless migrants has (until very recently) been quite remote.